Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 We’ve all heard of Amazon, and it’s likely we’ve all purchased something from the site.
 But did you know you can sell nearly anything on the site?
 Whether you’re a large corporation, small business, bookseller, or an individual, Amazon offers several different selling plans.

 Standard plans are for individuals, which allow you to sell your items for as low as 99 cents per item.
 If you choose this plan, you will not be allowed to sell more than 40 items per month.
 There is a referral fee for this plan, which is a percentage of the total price of the sale.
 The referral fees vary depending on the type of products you plan to sell.
 If you upgrade to a professional selling plan, you’ll pay $39.99 per month.
-This plan allows you to advertise products and sell on certain restricted pages.
+This plan allows you to advertise and sell products in restricted categories.
 Interested in learning more?
 Amazon has detailed each selling plan to help you get started.

 eBid is a site out of the United Kingdom that competes directly with eBay.
 The site has a basic fee of 3% of the final sale price without the costs of shipping.
-To eliminate fees per sale, you can sign up for a subscription.
-There are several options for this subscription: weekly, monthly, and yearly recurring fees.
+Choose between Seller or Seller+ account plans and enjoy different advertising options, free photos, and customer invoicing systems.
 One of the greatest things about eBid is the ability to sell in different niches.
 Finally, the site allows you to maintain up to five stores, which helps you to target your preferred audience faster.

 Chairish is a unique site for reselling high-end home decor, furniture, and art.
 It’s free to list your items on this site and Chairish will handle shipping and photo editing as well.
-The downside is the marketplace only accepts items that will sell well.
+The downside is the marketplace only accepts items that will sell well—with a minimum listing price of $25.
 Another downfall is that the fees can reach 20-30%.
 Many sellers are willing to look past this though, because of Chairish’s robust clientele lists.
-Plus, allowing the sale of big ticket items like furniture while handling the shipping costs of those items is a huge draw for sellers.
+Plus, allowing the sale of big-ticket items like furniture while handling the shipping costs of those items is a huge draw for sellers.

 Bonanza allows you to resell a wide range of products, similar to Amazon or eBay.
 But the experience of reselling items on Bonanza doesn’t look exactly the same as other top sites.
 To sell on this site, you’ll pay a fee of 3.5% of the final sale price, plus any amount of shipping over $10.
 There is also a minimum 50 cent fee per item listed.
 If you sell an item for more than $500, you’ll pay 3.5% on the first $500.
 Any amount past $500, you’ll pay 1.5% on that amount.
 For example, if you sell an item for $600, you’ll pay 1.5% on $100 of that sale.
 One great benefit of this site is that you can advertise your listing across the web.
 There is a higher fee for this, but it’s worth it for some sellers.